Are you currently planning a trip to Costa Rica?

 Books about Costa Rica

-Interested in learning more about Costa and it’s culture?
+Are you interested in learning even more about Costa Rica and its unique culture?
 Here are some books that may interest you:

-There you have some great reads if you wish to learn more about the Peruvian culture before you head out on your adventure.
+There you have some great reads if you wish to learn more about the Tico culture before you head out on your adventure.

 Travel Insurance for Costa Rica